aiidateam/plumpy/docs/source/index.md

    - Process can be saved between steps and continued later
    - Optional explicit specification of inputs and outputs including their types, validation functions, help strings, etc.

+- It support writing `Process`, with well defined inputs and outputs, that can be chained together to create complex workflows.

 ## Installation

 It is recommended to install plumpy into a [virtual environment](https://virtualenv.pypa.io):